maikejulie/NEMI/README.rst

     :alt: NEMI workflow
     :align: center

 Figure: Sketch of NEMI workflow.
-Part 1 (top rwo) illustrates moving from the data in its rew form, through initial symbolic renditioning, manifold transformation and clustering.
+Part 1 (top row) illustrates moving from the data in its rew form, through initial symbolic renditioning, manifold transformation and clustering.
 Part 2 (bottom row) shows the ensembling, agglomerative utility ranking and native (field specific) utility ranking within each ensemble member.
 Finally, the cluster for each location is determined looking across the ensemble.
 (Top left image of model adapted from encyclopedie-environnement.org).

 Requirements
 ============